Exploring Lake Arthur: The Ultimate Guide to Moraine State Park’s Main Attraction

 Fishing

-With over 3,000 acres of lake area included in the park, with many additional tributaries in the surrounding areas, fishing is a naturally popular activity on Lake Arthur.
+With over 3,000 acres of lake area included in the park and many additional tributaries in the surrounding areas, fishing is a naturally popular activity on Lake Arthur.

 Be sure to check with the PA Fish & Boat Commission regarding license requirements and boating permits when boating or fishing in any public waters in Pennsylvania.